paulness/gatsby-starter-personal-blog/content/posts/2020-03-14--median-of-two-arrays/index.md

 - The median is 1

 If the LeetCode exercise asked for both the value and the index e.g. `(value, index)` then this algorithm that we have would fail to deliver the results without adjustments.

+### Time complexity

+Why is this solution of time complexity of `O(log(small_array_length))`?
+This is because the smaller array is the only array that we are doing a binary search on and for each search on this array we are halving the search space e.g. `8 -> 4 -> 2`.
+You can watch a [video on logarithmic complexity here](https://www.youtube.com/watch?v=Hatl0qrT0bI)

 ## Python Code